 Since 2004, Bremen’s old and new Town Hall have been part of UNESCO World Heritage.
 For over a century the buildings have formed a unity, of which the extension turned out to be much larger than the original Town Hall.
 Here, Gothic, Weser-Renaissance and Art Nouveau compete for the visitor’s admiration.

 The history of the Hanseatic city comes alive during the Town Hall tour: why the Town Hall was erected at this specific location, why Bremen’s harbor is not located in Bremen, what the city needs a ladies gallery for, and many other things you will learn during the tour.
-During the tour you will be confounded by a ship, and amazed by the Art Nouveau in the New Banquet Hall.
-In the Old Banquet Hall chandeliers, peace ships, fresco’s and the Golden Chamber compete for your attention.
+During the tour you will be confounded by a ship, and amazed by the Art Nouveau in the Banquet Hall.
+In the Upper Room chandeliers, peace ships, fresco’s and the Golden Chamber compete for your attention.

 Bremen city tours and the Town Hall tour are available in French and Italian, as well as in English and German.

-Stops of the tour: start at the vestibule between the old and the new Town Hall, staircase with a view, the New Banquet Hall with ladies gallery, orchestra gallery and tiny tower room, the Old Banquet Hall with council chairs, fresco’s and the Golden Chamber decorated by Heinrich Vogeler in Art Nouveau.
+Stops of the tour: start at the vestibule between the old and the new Town Hall, staircase with a view, the Banquet Hall with ladies gallery, orchestra gallery and tiny tower room, the Upper Room with council chairs, fresco’s and the Golden Chamber decorated by Heinrich Vogeler in Art Nouveau.

 Duration of the tour: one hour.
 Attention: Even booked tours may be cancelled up to four weeks in advance because the use as a government seat takes precedence.
 Bremer Promenaden offers attractive alternatives.